jeetsukumaran/delineate/docs/index.md

 However, in the case of population lineages of *unknown* species affinities (i.e., status indicated by "0"), this may be an existing species label (if the population lineage was assigned to an existing species in the partition under consideration) or a new, arbitrary species label (if the population lineage was assigned to a new distinct species in the partition under consideration).
 In addition, in [FigTree] you can also choose to have the branches colored by "status", and this will highlight population lineages of (*a priori*) known vs unknown species affinities, and thus quickly identify the assigned species identities of the lineages of interest.

-### Calculating the Marginal Probability of Conspecificity for a Subset of Taxa
+### Calculating the Marginal Probability of Conspecificity and New Species Status for a Subset of Taxa

 An analysis estimating the probabilities of different partition gives the \textit{joint} probability for different organizations of population lineages into subsets, with each subset constituting a distinct species.
 We might be interested, instead, in the marginal probability of conspecificity of a few population lineages.